Talk to us

 Individual transaction scoring catches opportunistic fraud.
 It consistently misses coordinated fraud - rings of hundreds or thousands of accounts operating in concert, sharing devices, routing transactions through merchants with unusual chargeback patterns, and adapting their behavior faster than rule updates can track.

 The structural reason: individual transaction scoring looks at one transaction in context.
-Fraud rings operate across transactions, accounts, and time — and their signature is visible in the network of relationships, not in any individual transaction.
+Fraud rings operate across transactions, accounts and time - and their signature is visible in the network of relationships, not in any individual transaction.
 Graph network models represent the financial system as a network of accounts, cards, devices, merchants, and IP addresses, with edges representing interactions.
 These models detect fraud ring structures that are invisible to transaction-level models.

 HSBC's deployment of graph network AI for financial crime detection - one of the most publicly documented examples in the industry - produced significant improvements in detection rates and substantial reductions in false positive alerts requiring human investigation.
 The directional finding generalizes: adding a network-level model layer to individual transaction scoring catches fraud that the transaction model structurally cannot find, regardless of how sophisticated the transaction-level model becomes.